2020PB/police-brutality/reports/Oregon.md

 ### Police pepper spray protester after they are restrained | September 8th

-Two officers restrain a protester.
+Two officers restrain a protester near the Justice Center.
 A third officer lifts the protesters head by his hair pepper sprays the him in the face.

 tags: arrest, less-lethal, pepper-spray, protester, spray

 id: or-portland-353

-geolocation:
+geolocation: 45.5148415,-122.6774467

 **Links**